LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 He pleaded not guilty to murdering his `former` wife.
 ...a `curve` in the road.
 The volcano spewed a `fountain` of molten rock 650 feet in the air.
-He stood on the `podium` and the audience burst into applause.
 I `grabbed` him by the neck.
-Cataract operations are a `triumph` of modern surgy, with a success rate of more than 90 percent.
-...a `bronze` statue of Giorgi Dimitrov.
 A courier was despatched with two `sealed` envelopes.
-The famous athlete won his second gold `medal` in the Olympics Games.

 ## 2022/09/02